-Orchard Mead Academy will publish here our strategy for the use of the Pupil Premium.
-The strategy will aim to overcome the barriers to educational achievement faced by our pupils.
-The effectiveness of this strategy will be continually evaluated, and a report of the effectiveness of the previous year’s spending will be published here also.
+Orchard Mead Academy has a Pupil Premium strategy which aims to overcome the barriers to educational achievement faced by our pupils.
+The effectiveness of this strategy will be continually evaluated, and a report of the effectiveness of the previous year’s spending will be published here each year.

 What is the Pupil Premium?